patchshorts/cgodwin.io/src/posts/designing-planning-cloud-architecture.md

 web-based systems, which are often subject to sudden and unexpected spikes in traffic.
 A system that is not scalable will quickly become overloaded and unable to cope, leading to a poor user experience and potential loss of business.
-Scalability requirements ofthen are linked to Reliability factors.
+Scalability requirements often are linked to Reliability factors.

-#### Durability Requiremtents
+#### Durability Requirements
 In order for a product to be considered durable, it must be able to withstand repeated use and exposure to the elements without showing signs of wear and tear.
 This means that the materials used to construct the product must be of